Health and Wellness

 Medication Guidelines

-In order for us to give a student any medication during the school day whether it is a prescription or over-the counter drug, we must have a signed consent form from a parent or guardian on file.
+In order for us to give a student any medication during the school day whether it is a prescription or over-the counter drug, we must have a "Medication Consent Form" from a parent or guardian on file.
 No child is allowed to carry any medication with them (this includes Tylenol, Advil, cough drops, etc.) The only exceptions are inhalers and Epi-pens and the proper paperwork must be on file in the school office from your child's physician.

 Over-The-Counter Medications